1.1 Who should read this guidance?

 LPP is an absolute right which cannot be overridden by any other interest and cannot be waived by anyone other than the client to whom it belongs.
 It is of paramount importance that lawyers protect their client’s privilege where appropriate.
 In no circumstances can a lawyer waive the client’s right to privilege without that client’s consent.

 If you are sent a request for information from HMRC or another organisation, you will need to consider if there is a legal basis for the request.
-If it is made under a statutory provision or a court order, then this would override your duty of confidentiality (see outcome 4.1 in the Code).
+If it is made under a statutory provision or a court order, then this would override your duty of confidentiality (see paragraph 6.3 of both the Code of Conduct for Solicitors and the Code of Conduct for Firms).
 However, the Act does not override LPP.

 You will therefore need to check if the information being requested is confidential, or confidential and privileged.
 If it is the latter, you cannot disclose.